fusioncharts/blazor-fusioncharts/README.md

 ### Resize Method

 resizeTo() : Resizes the chart to the specified width and height.
 While invoking the method there is a circular json object exception due to which it will not be stringified inside the generic method.
 Inorder to resolve this we implemented a user-defined method which will not return any data.

+Inorder to simply the use case the users can define more such functions.

 This method is invoked in the Index.razor file directly as below:
 ```